 Eric rolled his ring again.

-Godric lifted up the photocopied image of a tin type attached to the application and raised an amused eyebrow.
+Godric lifted up the required headshot attached to the application and raised an amused eyebrow.
+Compton had Xeroxed a tin type of himself.
 Eric shook his head in consternation.
 The whole thing smacked of inexperience.
 “I’m giving the States another couple decades.
-If they can’t get it together by 2040, I say we chalk this up to a failed experiment and move back to the continent.”
+If they can’t get it together by 2040, I say we chalk this up to a failed experiment and move back to the Old World.”